Verga1/Meeting-Manage/README.md

 * In the Heroku dashboard I've clicked "Settings" > "Reveal Config Vars".
 * I've added the config vars for my IP, PORT, MONGO_URI and SECRET_KEY.
 * In the "Manual Deployment" section of this page I've made sure the master branch is selected and I've clicked "Deploy Branch".
-* The site was now successfully deployed.
+* The site is now successfully deployed.

 ## CREDITS